-- Observation Period: during 15 minutes after the Air Bag trigger, the level of the Index is observed and its minimum level is recorded; and - Reset Period: after 15 minutes, the Leverage Strategy is reset using the minimum level of the Index during the Observation Period as the New Observed Level.
-The New Observed Level replaces the last closing level of the Index in order to compute the performance of the Leverage Strategy, 30 minutes after the Air Bag trigger.
+- Observation Period: during 15 minutes after the Air Bag trigger, the level of the Index is observed and its maximum level is recorded; and - Reset Period: after 15 minutes, the Leverage Inverse Strategy is reset at the new observed level (the "New Observed Level") using the new observed level of the Index during the Observation Period.
+The new observed level of the Index during the Observation Period replaces the last closing level of the Index in order to compute the performance of the Leverage Inverse Strategy, 30 minutes after the Air Bag trigger.